Code-Institute-Submissions/HiddenGems/README.md

 ![image](https://user-images.githubusercontent.com/61311614/109399850-25424c80-793d-11eb-97ca-5574960a7cab.png)

 Should the user be searching for something of a particular genre, they are presented with the categories offered by the site below this.
-They are presented in a bootstrap accordian so that on click the movies are presented and not all shown immediately on the page, which could be overwhelming:
+They are presented in a bootstrap accordion so that on click the movies are presented and not all shown immediately on the page, which could be overwhelming:

 ![image](https://user-images.githubusercontent.com/61311614/109399851-2e331e00-793d-11eb-9dd1-b38eaf994bac.png)

 Below this is a simple footer, reinforcing the site name but also with subtle links to social pages.
-In this version they go to the generic social media sites, but this is only a standin for where real social media listings would be:
+In this version they go to the generic social media sites, but this is only a stand-in for where real social media listings would be:

 ![image](https://user-images.githubusercontent.com/61311614/109399854-37bc8600-793d-11eb-981e-d6febc95c0fe.png)